Workers’ Compensation and Occupational Disease

 - Cancer: Substances that are found and utilized in some jobs lead to cancer of various kinds.

 - Mental health problems: One of the major illnesses that is job-related is related to mental health.
 An example of this would be post-traumatic stress disorder (PTSD).
 Those who work in law enforcement and the military are most often affected.

 Since occupational diseases are caused by work-related activities or exposure, proving that the job is an integral part of the disease process is necessary.
 To do this, the worker must prove the following:

 - The disease is the result of occupational conditions or exposure to certain toxins that are known to initiate the disease.

 - The disease is not one that any person might develop irrespective of the type of work they do.

 For example, black lung disease is often found in coal miners.
-However, dermatitis might be the result of touching a chemical at work, yet be seen in the general public.
+However, dermatitis might be the result of touching a chemical at work, yet be seen by the general public.

 Occupation Disease Attorney in South Carolina

 At the Morris law firm, we are prepared to defend our client’s rights in a number of ways.
 One of the most important is our ability to investigate a case thoroughly, so we are able to prove a link between our client’s illness and a causative factor.
 In terms of occupational disease, we send investigators to the workplace to establish causality since without this link the client will not win their case.